TheIoTLearningInitiative/internetofthings101/documentation/Challenges.md

 2. Get a Github account
 3. Get familiar with OS Installation
 4. Choose a Programming Language
-5. Develop examples found in the Internet
+5. Develop examples found on the Internet
 6. Create